The story of Chattanooga Double Decker.

 About the Owner/Operator Rufus Marye

 Rufus Marye is a 2000 graduate of The McCallie School in Chattanooga, a 2004 graduate of The Citadel and a former Field Artillery officer with Tennessee Army National Guard.
 He is an OIF veteran and OEF veteran and lives in Chattanooga.
 His hobbies are studying Chattanooga history, running across the Market and Veteran’s street bridges, smoking a cigar at Burns tobacconist on Cherry Street, drinking coffee, listening to jazz music and enjoying locally crafted whiskey and beer.
-Above all, Rufus loves being with his lovely wife, Katie.
+Above all, Rufus loves being with his lovely wife, Katie and daughter Ava.

 Eleanor is a 1960 AEC Routemaster who was born at Park Royal Vehicles in West London, England before migrating to Canada and then eventually Los Angeles, California.
 She has been Americanized with an International Diesel Engine and Allison Transmission as well as having her top taken off in order to appease the many sight seeing tourists.